 - Some agencies compensate you when the employee is on a sick leave or on a holiday – by assigning another expert or reducing the hours from your monthly invoice

-Two of our full-time guys for the last 18 months are in fact hired this way.
+Two of our full-time guys back when we’ve started were in fact hired this way.
 The team is 100% dedicated to our projects and they work just like everyone else on our team.
+We have outsourced the development activities for a couple of projects while having a designated tech lead on our end managing customer requirements and connecting their libraries into the core product.

 Outsourcing to another agency